Smart Home & IoT Beginner’s Guide (2025): Matter, Thread, Zigbee, Z-Wave, Security & Reliable Automations

 8. Automations That Don’t Annoy You (Reliability Principles)

-Automation pattern (simple)
+Automation pattern (reliable)

 IF motion detected AND after sunset AND mode != "Sleep"

-THEN turn on hallway light for 3 minutes
+THEN turn on hallway light

 9. Practical Automation Ideas (Room by Room)